FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Alias creation

 Aliases cannot be created dynamically, only before Uniconfig is started.
 The following rules apply:

 1. The alias name must be unique and cannot contain whitespaces.
-2. The command can contain a wildcard (*).
+2. The command can contain a wildcard (`*`).
 In this case, the user is prompted to add a value.
 3. The alias is only visible in the mode where it was defined.

-* Example - Execute the alias 'diff xr5':
+**Example** - Execute the alias `diff xr5`:

 ```
 uniconfig>configuration-mode